TwinPhoenix1/MetaFlow/Readme.md

-# MetaFlow: Adaptive LLM Communication Through NLP Meta-Program Analysis
+# MetaFlow: Attempt at Using LLMs for Personal Growth in Everyday Context

 **Enhance LLM interactions with unconscious preference detection and adaptive communication strategies**